michael2012z/BitBible/markdown/KJV/files/1Chr.md

 5. The sons of Pharez; Hezron, and Hamul.

-6. And the sons of Zerah; Zimri, and Ethan, and Heman, and Calcol, and Dara: five of them in all.Zimri: or, ZabdiDara: or, Darda
+6. And the sons of Zerah; Zimri, and Ethan, and Heman, and Calcol, and Dara: five of them in all.

-7. And the sons of Carmi; Achar, the troubler of Israel, who transgressed in the thing accursed.Achar: or, Achan
+7. And the sons of Carmi; Achar, the troubler of Israel, who transgressed in the thing accursed.

 8. And the sons of Ethan; Azariah.

-9. The sons also of Hezron, that were born unto him; Jerahmeel, and Ram, and Chelubai.Ram: Gr.
-AramChelubai: or, Caleb
+9. The sons also of Hezron, that were born unto him; Jerahmeel, and Ram, and Chelubai.

 10. And Ram begat Amminadab; and Amminadab begat Nahshon, prince of the children of Judah;

-11. And Nahshon begat Salma, and Salma begat Boaz,Salma: also called, Salmon
+11. And Nahshon begat Salma, and Salma begat Boaz,

 12. And Boaz begat Obed, and Obed begat Jesse,

-13. And Jesse begat his firstborn Eliab, and Abinadab the second, and Shimma the third,Shimma: or, Shammah
+13. And Jesse begat his firstborn Eliab, and Abinadab the second, and Shimma the third,

 14. Nethaneel the fourth, Raddai the fifth,